 It is virtually impossible for us to keep the sock monster at bay in our own homes and, by the second month of school, your college student may be missing socks or undergarments, too.
 Pack some new socks, undershirts or underwear and consider adding a lingerie bag to help them keep track of their smaller things in the wash.

-The most popular of all care package items, cash is always a great gift.
 Take the time to pick out a funny card or write a note of encouragement and tuck the bills into the letter.
 Your student will read every word.

 Extra Long Cell Phone Charge Cord